How much work can you do without a contractor license?

 Installation of new carpet or pulling out and replacing old flooring may also be exempt from a license.
 You can look into the International Certified Flooring Installers Association (CFI) to learn about career training and licensing requirements.

-Wall-mounted televisions
+8. Wall-mounted televisions

 Installing a wall-mounted television to drywall is another task many homeowners and business owners may want to avoid handling themselves.
 Handypersons and contractors may complete the work without a license.

 Individuals and businesses can usually hire crews for garbage hauling and trash cleanup from their property, even those without licenses.
+However, depending on the scale of your operations, you may need certifications or permits for junk hauling and waste disposal.

-Smaller jobs
+10. Smaller jobs

-In most states, you can perform minor contracting jobs without a license if it doesn’t involve electrical or plumbing work.
-However, larger projects or jobs worth more than a specific dollar amount can require a license.
+However, larger projects or jobs worth more than a specific dollar amount voids unlicensed contracting work.
 Going beyond the scope allowed by your state is illegal.

 Projects a licensed contractor can do

 The list of projects that a licensed contractor can do is extensive.
 With a general contractor license, you can take on jobs like roofing or serving as a building contractor to build a new home or structure or remodel and renovate an existing one.
-Since many states have a financial cap on the value of work you can do without a license, becoming a licensed contractor allows you to take on larger, more profitable projects.

 Deciding whether to get a contractor license